 Security Functions

-Description: Indicates the number of remaining days before the password of the current user expires.
+Description: Displays the time before the password of the current account expires.
 After the password expires, the system prompts the user to change the password.
 This parameter is related to the GUC parameter password_effect_time.

 Return type: interval